Play and stream music from your Mac, iPod, or iPad

-Using a third-party audio interface allows you to easily and quickly record yourself singing or playing a musical instrument on your Mac, and allows you to output your Mac's audio to professional speakers even if they use different connection types than your Mac has.
+You can use a third-party audio interface to record yourself singing or playing a musical instrument on your Mac.
+You can also output your Mac's audio to professional speakers.

-This combined FireWire/USB interface (the Audio Express by MOTU) features a built-in audio interface and supports a wide range of audio connections
+Combined FireWire/USB interface (the Audio Express by MOTU) features a built-in audio interface.

-- To make your Mac use the audio interface as its audio input or output, choose System Preferences from the Apple () menu.
+- To make your Mac use the audio interface as its audio input or output, go to Apple () menu > System Preferences.

 - Click the Input tab.

-- Choose your audio interface in the list to select it for use.
-Note: If you don't see your interface in the list, be sure that you've installed the correct driver.
+- Select your audio interface in the list.
+If you don't see your interface in the list, make sure that you've installed the correct driver.

-- Choose your audio interface in the list to select it for use.
+- Select your audio interface in the list.

-To use your computer's audio input port as a sound input, select it in the Sound Input pane of System Preferences.
+To use your computer's audio input port as a sound input, go to System Preferences > Sound Input .

-If you're having difficulty getting MIDI devices working with your audio interface and/or Mac, try following the steps in this article using the Audio MIDI Setup application.
+If your MIDI devices won’t work with your audio interface or Mac, you can use the Audio MIDI Setup application.